tuanpmt/esp_mqtt/README.md

 	setvar $1=0
 	setvar $2=0
 	setvar $3=10
+	gpio_pinmode 5 input pullup	% configure GPIO 5 as input

 % Now the events, checked whenever something happens

-% Here a remote republish, of any local topic starting with "/test/" on topic local /test/# do
+% Here a remote re-publish, of any local topic starting with "/test/" on topic local /test/# do
 	publish remote $this_topic $this_data

+% Now a check for local GPIOs
+on gpio_interrupt 4 pullup
+do
+	println "New state GPIO 4: " | $this_gpio
+	publish local /t/gpio4 $this_gpio

 % When timer 1 expires, do some stuff on timer 1 do
-	% publish a timestamp locally
+	% publish the current status of GPIO 5 as two byte binary val if gpio_in(5)=0 then
+		publish local /t/gpio5 #0000
+	endif
+	if gpio_in(5)=1 then
-	publish local /t/time $timestamp
+		publish local /t/gpio5 #0001
+	endif

 	% Let the LED on GPIO 2 blink
 	gpio_out 2 $1
-	setvar $1 = not $1
+	setvar $1 = not($1)

-	% Count occurences in var $2
+	% Count timer 1 ticks in var $2
 	setvar $2=$2+1

-	% And if we have reached 10, print that to the console if $2 = $3 then
+	% And each time if we have reached 10, print that to the console if $2 = $3 then
 		println "We have reached "|$2| " at " |$timestamp
 		setvar $3=$2+10